AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/palettes/timing-with-palettes.md

 You can set a [Fixture Overlap](../cues/cue-timing.md#setting-fade-times-and-overlap-for-a-cue) when recalling a palette, which means that the palette will be applied in sequence to each fixture in the group.
-This is a very quick way to busk some amazing effects.\
+This is a very quick way to busk some amazing effects.

-Fixture Overlap = **100%** means that all fixtures will change together.\
+Fixture Overlap = <strong>100%</strong> means that all fixtures will change together.

-Fixture Overlap = **0%** means that each fixture must complete its fade before the next will start its fade.
+Fixture Overlap = <strong>0%</strong> means that each fixture must complete its fade before the next will start its fade.

 1. Type in the overlap time for the palette on the numeric keypad